ERMeCC Lunch Seminar

 - Start date

 - End date

-On Wednesday, 16th January we will be hosting another ERMeCC Lunch Seminar in Polak 2-18 from 12:00 to 13:00.
+We wish to invite you to the upcoming ERMeCC Lunch Seminar taking place on Tuesday, 17th March 2020 in T3-06 from 12:00 to 13:00.
 Please feel free to bring your lunch and comments!
 In turn, we will provide intellectual stimulation by presenting the research detailed below.

 Speaking up on social media: Voice in activist collectives

 Social media platforms have become go-to sites for citizens to voice their concerns and become involved in politics.
 Building on Couldry's (2010) discussion of voice as political value, I ask how voice is constructed in digitally mediated grassroots mobilizations.
 Data from three cases of grassroots mobilizations in Canada show that while voice is imagined as a means of 'speaking truth to power' and of facilitating community-building, the act of listening is often left out.
 This leaves grassroots activist collectives vulnerable to populist hijackings.